AyeCode/invoicing/readme.txt

 == Changelog ==

+= 1.0.8 =
+Checkout fields mandatory is option not working - FIXED

 = 1.0.7 =
 Recurring invoice treated as renewal payment for first payment due to delay in IPN - FIXED Use font awesome library - CHANGED